-Despite reputations and considerable prejudices, even by many Italians, Italy has an affordable healthcare system and a high standard of medical assistance.
-Italian doctors are well-trained and very passionate about their profession, and the private hospitals are comparable with any throughout the world.
+Inpatient hospital care is delivered through a network of hospitals, which can be either public or private institutions.
+These facilities provide both outpatient care and inpatient care.
+Private hospitals are comparable with any throughout the world.
 However, there are some state hospitals in Italy that are substandard, providing a comfort level below what most Northern Europeans and Americans would expect.
 These hospitals are normally found in Southern Italy.
-In light of this, expatriates, and Italians alike, prefer to consider private health insurance to cover the expensive costs of hospitalization and surgery, and to help combat the long waiting lists to that are common in most state systems.
+In light of this, expatriates and Italians alike, prefer to consider private health insurance to cover the expensive costs of hospitalisation and surgery, and to help combat the long waiting lists to that are common in most state systems.

-The National Health System of Italy, called the Servizio Sanitario Nazioanale, offers inexpensive healthcare to all European citizens.
-In-patient treatments which are covered include tests, medications, surgeries during hospitalization, family doctor visits, and medical assistance provided by paediatricians and other specialists.
+The National Health System of Italy (SSN), offers inexpensive healthcare to all European citizens.
+In-patient treatments which are covered include tests, medications, surgeries during hospitalisation, family doctor visits and medical assistance provided by paediatricians and other specialists.
 The health system is also responsible for drugs and medicines, out-patient treatments, and dental treatments.
 Regardless of where one comes from, it is imperative that you have health insurance form the moment you arrive in Italy.
 Without it, issuance of a permesso di soggiorno (permit to stay) is not possible.

 If you are employed in Italy, your employer is obliged to pay for your health insurance.
 You can pay a visit to the nearest local health authority, the Azienda SanitELocale (ASL), and then register with your doctor.
 Once you are registered, a health card and a health number will then be issued.
 This will serve as your ticket for free visits to your doctor.
 In turn, your doctor will then issue you with the proper prescriptions, along with any necessary referrals.